 If the institution providing banking services to the Council does not meet the investment criteria set out above, and below, it will still be permitted to place up to £3M in an overnight call or deposit account to facilitate short run liquidity management.
+The Council will treat the provider of its current accounts as being of "high credit quality" for the purposes of making investments that can be withdrawn on the next working day subject to the bank maintaining a credit rating no lower than BBB-.
 Under these circumstances a high level of monitoring of the credit-worthiness of the institution will be maintained, and this option will not be taken up if there are serious concerns.